nicobailon/mcp-gemini-server/README.md

 * `GOOGLE_GEMINI_API_KEY` (**Required**): Your API key obtained from Google AI Studio.
 * `GOOGLE_GEMINI_MODEL` (*Optional*): Specifies a default Gemini model name (e.g., `gemini-1.5-flash`, `gemini-1.0-pro`).
 If set, tools that require a model name (like `gemini_generateContent`, `gemini_startChat`, etc.) will use this default when the `modelName` parameter is omitted in the tool call.
 This simplifies client calls when primarily using one model.
 If this environment variable is *not* set, the `modelName` parameter becomes required for those tools.
 See the [Google AI documentation](https://ai.google.dev/models/gemini) for available model names.
+* `ALLOWED_OUTPUT_PATHS` (*Optional*): A comma-separated list of absolute paths to directories where the `mcpCallServerTool` (with `outputToFile` parameter) and `writeToFileTool` are allowed to write files.
+If not set, file output will be disabled for these tools.
+This is a security measure to prevent arbitrary file writes.

 ## Available Tools